FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.2 and Inkscape 0.48/Module 3 Lab.md

 27. With Alaska still the active layer, click Create and edit text objects tool ![Create and edit text objects](figures/Create_and_edit_text_objects.png "Create and edit text objects")  on the toolbox, then click above the LA label.
 This will create a new text object.
 28. Type LA.
 LA will appear on the composition.
 29. Use the Select tool to select the newly created text.
-30. Click TextText and Font on the menu bar to open the Text and Font dialog.
+30. Click Text->Text and Font on the menu bar to open the Text and Font dialog.
 31. Select Arial for the font family.
 Arial is the font we used to label the states in QGIS (I went back and checked, you can too!), so we are matching the font in Inkscape.
 32. Click Apply then Close to set the font to Arial.
 33. Ungroup the LA label from the ellipse.